TeamBAM/FitGen/README.md

 # FitGen
-## Table of contents
+## Table of Contents
 1. Overview
 2. Product Specs
 3. Wireframes

 ## Overview
-This application creates a workout routine based off of demographic information entered into the app by the user.
+This application creates a workout routine based off of demographic information entered by the user.
 It constructs a specialized routine targeting body areas of focus and displays the user's fitness plans, progress and exercise logs.

 ## **App Evaluation**
 - **Category**: Health/Fitness
-- **story**: Create at home fitness routine based off of information input from the user
+- **Story**: Create at home fitness routine based off of information input from the user
-- **Market**: The target audience are people who is interested in starting a fitness journey or is into their journey and needs assistance with creating a team.
-However, any individual can utilize our app. (to be discussed)
+- **Market**: The target audience are people who are interested in starting a fitness journey or are into their journey and need assistance with creating a routine.
+This in mind, any individual can utilize our app.
 - **Habit**: How often the app is used will be up to the user depending on where they are in their fitness journey and how consistent they want to be.
 - **Scope**: We are strictly focused on providing routines for those who are in need a routine and can't think of one.
-Once this is complete, we may venture into..
+Once this is complete, we may venture into adding features where you can connect with friends and see their fitness stats as well.
+We would also incorporate weekly challenges as well as track daily steps and calorie intake.

-## Product Spec
+# Product Spec
 ## 1. User Stories (Required & Optional)
 ### Required
-- User can log in to & create profile page on FitGen
+- User can log into & create profile page on FitGen.
-- User must enter demographic information and fitness goals
+- User must enter demographic information and fitness goals.
-- Showcases fitness plan, progress and Exercise logs
+- Showcases fitness plan, progress and Exercise logs.
-- Create & modify activites based on sign-in/survey information
+- Create & modify activites based on sign-in/survey information.
-- Settings to make updates/changes (General, Notifications, etc.)
+- Settings to make updates/changes (General, Notifications, etc.).
 ### Optional (nice-to-have stories)
-- Track daily steps
+- Track daily steps.
-- Measure calorie intake based on logged data
+- Measure calorie intake based on logged data.
-- Friends: connect and see each others stats
+- Friends: connect and see each others stats.
-- Weekly challenges based on fitness plan
+- Weekly challenges based on fitness plan.
-- Use maps to track your running path
+- Use maps to track your running path.
-## 3. Screens
+## 2. Screens
 - Login
 - Register: User signs up or logs into their account
   - First name, Last name, Email, Passwords, etc.
 - Demographic Information: User inputs personal information
-  - Age, weight, gender, height,
+  - Age, weight, gender, height.
 - Body Composition Goals: User sets body composition goals
-  -
+  - Target Weight, Goal Fitness Level, Body Fat% (optional).
 - Fitness Goals: User selects fitness objectives
-  -
+  - Endurance, Speed, Strength, Flexibility.
 - Confirmation Page: Displays summary of choices
   - Confirms training plan, body comp. goals and displays the name of plan.
 The "learn more" link is for a desciption of each plan type.
 - Fitness Plan: Shows customized training schedule
   - Displays the date, target body areas & link to view routine.
 - Progress Page
   - A summary of the user's progress over time with visual indicators such as charts or metrics showing improvement in fitness.
 - Exercise Log:
   - Allows the user to log specific exercises completed each day with details such as sets, reps, weight used, and time spent.
 - Profile Page: Displays user information and settings
      - Displays user information, goals, and a summary of fitness activity.
 Allows updates to profile and personal preferences.
 The user can also access the setting within this page

-## 4. Navigation
+## 3. Navigation
 **Tab Navigvation** (Tab to Screen)
 - Fitness Plan
 - Progress